Leadership: Traits

 Most theories in the 20th century argued that great leaders were born, not made.
-Current studies have indicated that leadership is much more complex and cannot be boiled down to a few key traits of an individual.
-Years of observation and study have indicated that one such trait or a set of traits does not make an extraordinary leader.
-What scholars have been able to arrive at is that leadership traits of an individual do not change from situation to situation; such traits include intelligence, assertiveness, or physical attractiveness.
+Later studies indicated that leadership is more complex and cannot be boiled down to a few key traits of an individual: One such trait or set of traits does not make an extraordinary leader.
+Scholars have found leadership traits of an individual that do not change from situation to situation – traits such as intelligence, assertiveness, or physical attractiveness.
 However, each key trait may be applied to situations differently, depending on the circumstances.
-The following summarizes the main leadership traits found in research by Jon P. Howell, business professor at New Mexico State University and author of the book Snapshots of Great Leadership.

-Determination and drive include traits such as initiative, energy, assertiveness, perseverance and sometimes dominance.
-People with these traits often tend to wholeheartedly pursue their goals, work long hours, are ambitious, and often are very competitive with others.
 Cognitive capacity includes intelligence, analytical and verbal ability, behavioral flexibility, and good judgment.
-Individuals with these traits are able to formulate solutions to difficult problems, work well under stress or deadlines, adapt to changing situations, and create well-thought-out plans for the future.
-Howell provides examples of Steve Jobs and Abraham Lincoln as encompassing the traits of determination and drive as well as possessing cognitive capacity, demonstrated by their ability to adapt to their continuously changing environments.
+Individuals with these traits can formulate solutions to difficult problems, work well under stress or deadlines, adapt to changing situations, and create well-thought-out plans for the future.
+Steve Jobs and Abraham Lincoln had the traits of determination and drive as well as possessing cognitive capacity, demonstrated by their ability to adapt to their continuously changing environments.

-Self-confidence encompasses the traits of high self-esteem, assertiveness, emotional stability, and self-assurance.
-Individuals who are self-confident do not doubt themselves or their abilities and decisions; they also have the ability to project this self-confidence onto others, building their trust and commitment.
-Integrity is demonstrated in individuals who are truthful, trustworthy, principled, consistent, dependable, loyal, and not deceptive.
-Leaders with integrity often share these values with their followers, as this trait is mainly an ethics issue.
-It is often said that these leaders keep their word and are honest and open with their cohorts.
-Sociability describes individuals who are friendly, extroverted, tactful, flexible, and interpersonally competent.
-Such a trait enables leaders to be accepted well by the public, use diplomatic measures to solve issues, as well as hold the ability to adapt their social persona to the situation at hand.
-According to Howell, Mother Teresa is an exceptional example who embodies integrity, assertiveness, and social abilities in her diplomatic dealings with the leaders of the world.

-Few great leaders encompass all of the traits listed above, but many have the ability to apply a number of them to succeed as front-runners of their organization or situation.